Santa Cruz del Islote: Geography

 A map of Archipelago of San Bernardo.
 Santa Cruz del Islote is located in the upper-left of the map.

-The island has an area of 12,140.57 m^{2}, or almost 3 acres.
+The island has an area of 1.2 ha.

 Demographics

 The population of the island is contested, and the frequently cited figure of 1,247 is likely to be an exaggeration.
 A census taken in the mid-2010s fixed the population at 492.
 Another source provides a figure of 779 for the corregimiento of Santa Cruz, which is said to be coterminous with the island.
 65 percent of the island's population consists of youth.

 The island has 97 to 115 houses and 45 permanent families.